Seasons of Giving: Songs

+Home media

 Seasons of Giving was originally released on VHS on November 9, 1999.
 It was released on DVD on November 4, 2003.

 It was reissued again as a 10th anniversary gift set edition on DVD on September 29, 2009 the same day as Muppet Christmas: Letters to Santa DVD.
 This release included a collectible stocking gift pack and includes two bonus episodes from The New Adventures of Winnie the Pooh Magic Earmuffs and The Wishing Bear.